maxonrow/mxw-sdk-js/docs/api-tokens.rst

     The ``addressOrName`` can be set to target holder alias or wallet address that to be freeze.

-.. note:: Only fungible token owner is allowed to sign ``freeze`` transaction.
+.. note:: Only fungible token middleware is allowed to sign ``freeze`` transaction.

 :sup:`prototype` . unfreeze ( addressOrName ) |nbsp| `=> Promise<TransactionReceipt>`
     Sends the *unfreeze fungible token transaction* to the network and returns a :ref:`Promise <promise>` that resolves to a